Dynamical Backaction Magnomechanics: Theoretical Background

 Here, the single magnon-phonon coupling strength is given by $g_{\textrm{mb}}^0$.
 The exact value of the coupling rate depends on the mode overlap between the specific magnon and phonon modes.
 The lowest order spherical modes are described by $\textrm{S}_{1,l,m}$, where $l$ and $m$ are the angular and azimuthal mode numbers, respectively.
 For this work, we specifically focus on the spherical $\textrm{S}_{1,2,0}$ mode, shown in Fig.~\ref{Fig:01}(b), since it possesses the largest magnon-phonon coupling rate.
 We used a commercial YIG sphere, nominally 250 microns in diameter \cite{FerriSphere}.
 The phonon frequency and magnon-phonon coupling rate can be estimated numerically using COMSOL multiphysics.
 For the mode of interest, for a 269-micron diameter sphere, the coupling rate is predicted to be $g_{\textrm{mb}}^0 / 2\pi \approx 4.73$ mHz, and the phonon frequency is estimated to be $\Omega_{\rm{b}}/2\pi = 12.66$ MHz.
 Note, the coupling rate could be increased by decreasing the YIG sphere's diameter; however, this has the effect of decreasing the magnon-photon coupling rate.

-In our experiment, the resonant normal mode splitting (for $\omega_{\textrm{a}}=\omega_{\textrm{m}}$) and the phonon frequency are not perfectly matched; indeed, the phonon frequency is slightly larger than the normal mode splitting, Fig.~2b.
+In our experiment, the resonant normal mode splitting (for $\omega_{\textrm{a}}=\omega_{\textrm{m}}$) and the phonon frequency are not perfectly matched; indeed, the phonon frequency is slightly larger than the normal mode splitting, Fig.~\ref{Fig:02}(b).
 However, by detuning the magnon frequency slightly from the bare microwave cavity frequency (i.e. $\Delta_{\textrm{am}} \neq 0$), the normal mode splitting can be tuned to exactly match the phonon frequency, see Fig.~\ref{Fig:02}(c,d).
-This results in the system becoming triply resonant, which significantly enhances the magnon-phonon coupling, as described below.
+This results in the system becoming triply resonant, which significantly enhances the magnon-phonon coupling.
+Indeed, it has been shown in Ref.~\cite{zhang2016cavity} when compared with off-resonance driving the cooperativity of a fully-hybridized triple-resonant system will be enhanced by a factor of

-When the magnon-phonon interaction Hamiltonian Eq.~\eqref{IntHam} is combined with the microwave-magnon Hamiltonian, Eq.~\eqref{Hamiltonian01}, a more complex scenario occurs.
+Finally, when the magnon-phonon interaction Hamiltonian Eq.~\eqref{IntHam} is combined with the microwave-magnon Hamiltonian, Eq.~\eqref{Hamiltonian01}, a more complex scenario occurs.
 Since the magnon-phonon coupling is weak compared to the microwave-magnon coupling, we can describe the magnon mode as a superposition of the normal modes discussed above.
 The magnon-phonon Hamiltonian can then be understood as describing a scattering process between the normal modes, mediated by a phonon.
 For example, a drive photon resonant with the higher frequency normal mode is scattered into the lower frequency normal mode and a phonon is generated.
 Such a process is resonant if the phonon frequency matches the normal mode splitting, fulfilling the triple-resonance condition.
 The sphere diameter was specifically chosen for our system to operate near the triple-resonance.